friedrith/ux-research/extended-reality/huds/REAME.md

 ![hud](assets/hud.png)

 HUDs are composed of two parts.
 First of all, there are peripheral information about the user state or the global environment.
-These elements are positioned as fixed on the periphery of the user point of view.
+These elements are fixed on the periphery of the user point of view.
 Then they are contextual information layered directly on the screen next to the real element they are related to.

-## Problematic

-The hypothesis is: **Detailed HUDs can increase efficiency.**

-The whole goal of this project will be validate or invalidate this hypothesis.
-In fact the answer may be not totally binary and the purpose will be to find how to optimize the HUDs to make them as efficient as possible and to check if they are more efficient that current ways of displaying information
+These second ones move relatively to their target.

 ## Plan